 Land registry data shows four sales for 29 YARBOROUGH CRESCENT since 1st January 1995.
-The below table shows the price paid for the four sales, along with the average detached price in the North Lincolnshire local authority area for the corresponding sale date.
-All of the four 29 YARBOROUGH CRESCENT sales were for below the average price.
+The below table shows the price paid for the four sales, along with the average semi-detached price in the North Lincolnshire local authority area for the corresponding sale date.
+All of the four 29 YARBOROUGH CRESCENT sales were for above the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 Date | Price | HPI Price | Variation from HPI |